HuangLab-SYSU/brokerchain-academic/README.md

 ## Invoke a Smart Contract

 Click on the contract's function in Deploy Contracts to invoke the smart contract.
-After a successful invocation, the console displays relevant information about the invocation, such as status, transaction hash, block hash, and consumption of gas, among other details.
+After a successful invocation, the console displays relevant information about the invocation, including status, transaction hash, block hash, and gas consumption, among other details.

 ![RunBrokerChain14](images/img_14.png)